nawforce/apex-link/README.md

 ## ApexLink

-ApexLink is a library for supporting offline validation of Salesforce package Apex code.
+ApexLink is a SFDX CLI plugin & library for supporting offline validation of Salesforce package Apex code.
 It's currently WIP but contains a half decent parser for Apex alongside definitions for common platform classes and SObjects.

 ### SFDX CLI

-As well as Java libraries there is a SFDX CLI that you can install with
+As well as the Java libraries there is a SFDX CLI that you can install with

     sfdx plugins:install apexlink

-This has a single command you can use to syntax check all the Apex files in a directory
+The cli currently supports the ability to syntax check Apex code and a parallel test utility.
+After installing run

-    sfdx apexlink:check
+    sfdx apexlink --help

-The --verbose & --json options give some control to the output formatting.
+to see commands and arguments that you can use.

 ### Other tools